octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20/course.md

-# Chapter 28 : Financial Application 2.0
+# Chapter 28 : Financial Asset 2.0

-<dialog character="mechanics">Captain, Let's create a ship token.</dialog>
+<dialog character="mechanics">Captain, you may not know that buy our ship as been purchased as a financial asset.</dialog>

 ## Definition